What Is the Delaware Charity Challenge?

 Spring games: race to first 5K and Adventure Challenge Relay

-To help increase participation for those teams and nonprofits located in Kent (or Sussex County), we will be holding a 5K race on Saturday, June 24, 2017 at Killens Pond State Park in Felton, Delaware.
-Teams and participants in this event will also be able to raise money for their favorite nonprofit in a separate Delaware Charity Challenge Race to Raise fundraising competition.
+To help increase participation for those teams and nonprofits located in Kent (or Sussex County), we hold a 5K race called the Race Across Killens Pond, held at Killens Pond State Park in Felton, Delaware.
+Teams and participants in this event also can raise money for their favorite nonprofit in a separate Delaware Charity Challenge Race to Raise fundraising competition.

 The Delaware Charity Challenge seeks to change the paradigm of how nonprofits look at fundraising events, such as a 5K race.
 Many nonprofits have a 5K with the goal of raising money and awareness for their cause.
 However, in most cases, these fundraising events leave the nonprofit either breaking-even or losing money, and this may be the case without factoring in staff and volunteers time spent in organizing and promoting the event.
 Our goal for the Delaware Charity Challenge is for nonprofits to reduce their time and energy spent on an event like a 5K.
 By partnering with the Delaware Charity Challenge, nonprofits will gain additional exposure to their organization, save on staff time, and potentially obtain a higher return on their investment with this type of fundraising event.
 More importantly, by different nonprofits forming teams and challenging each other to raise money under a common event, competitive synergies should be created such that all of the nonprofits that participate should benefit.